data-science-skills/dss-web/content/english/lessons/git-github/git-intro/4-local-git-setup.md

 Setting up a token is quicker in the short run as it requires fewer steps.
 However, in the long run, token-based authentication can be more difficult to manage given:

-1. You have to enter your token everytime you need to authenticate your GitHub account (unless you cache /store it)
+1. You have to enter your token every time you need to authenticate your GitHub account (unless you cache /store it)
-2. If you lose your token value you have to refresh / ceate a new token.
+2. If you lose your token value you have to refresh / create a new token.

 <a href="https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token" target="_blank">To setup a token to use for authentication, follow the GitHub guide.</a>

 {{< noticeowl "tip" >}}

 If you chose to setup token based authentication, once you generate your token, be sure to copy it to a safe location before you close the GitHub page.
 If you lose the token, you will have to recreate it.

 {{< /noticeowl >}}